dawdabhi/Multi-modal-Transportation-Optimization/README.md

 The code is written in OOP format, so you can easily modify or extend the **class MMT** to fit cases of more complex situations.
 You can also try modifying the assumptions such as making it to be a stochastic optimization problem or so on.

-Finally, hope this long documentation helps, and thanks all my MSBA teammates (**Derek, Teng Lei, Max, Veronica, Sophia**) for the help and contributions in this project!
+Thanks  to **Derek, Teng Lei, Max, Veronica, Sophia** for this wonderful documentation and contributions for this project!